 Tooltips are small pop-ups that help users understand new features as they go through the onboarding process for a new app.

-You can design them in a way that highlights the most valuable features and guides users on how to interact with the product, drawing the user’s attention to the next steps and providing contextual help as they navigate the app.
+You can design them to highlight the most valuable features and guide users through the product’s interaction.
+This will draw the user’s attention to the next steps and provide contextual help as they navigate the app.

 Guided product tours act like compasses, helping new users learn how to use your product.
-They are especially important for complex products because they allow users to learn how to use the product more quickly.
+They are especially important for complex products because they allow users to learn how to use them more quickly.

 Effective product tours help users reach the “aha moment” in three key ways: